juliusse/Visualisation/README.md

+# Visualisation Projects

-This repository contains all projects for the course "Visualisation".
+This repository contains all projects of the course **Visualisation**, which is a part of the study program "International Media and Computung (Master)" at the HTW Berlin.<br>

+## Contributors
+@juliusse
+@notiontaxi